djparentx/dArkOSen-updates/README.md

   * the most recent Cheats update is included as part of this update
 * added 'PSX - CHD to ISO' to the Advanced folder
+* changed menu hotkey in Drastic/Advanced Drastic to L3
 * added 'Drastic Bilinear Filter Mode' to the Advanced folder

   * use the script to turn bilinear filtering on or off